 While we have no required minimum number of instruments required for the application submission, you must show that you can write proficiently for large and orchestral ensembles.

-For the Soloist & Chamber Ensemble Track, it says that I need to submit 2 or 3 digital music pieces in audio—what exactly are you looking for?
+For the Chamber Ensemble Track, It says that I need to submit 2 or 3 digital music pieces in audio—what exactly are you looking for?

 We'd like to get a sense of the applicant's skill level for creating music “in the box”--within a “DAW” or Digital Audio Workstation, like Logic, ProTools or Cubase.
-This way we can determine whether the Orchestral Ensemble Track or the Multi-Instrumentalist Track is more appropriate.
-The Multi-Instrumentalist Track typically requires more technological savvy upon entering the Workshop.
+This way we can determine whether the Orchestral Ensemble Track or the Chamber Ensemble Track is more appropriate.
+The Chamber Ensemble Track typically requires more technological savvy upon entering the Workshop.

 Why there are 2 separate audition requirements?

 There are different application requirements for each track because the skills required are different.

 If I want to apply for both tracks, can I submit the same pieces?